 The above table does not include balances for members of the Board of Directors and their connected persons who resigned during the year.
 Interest income and expense is disclosed for the period during which they were members of the Board of Directors.
-Key management personnel consists only of executive directors.
+Key management personnel consists of executive and non-executive directors.

-The amount of deposits placed by shareholders with significant influence includes deposits from Ancoria Insurance Public Ltd (indirect shareholder with significant influence) in the amount of €4.928.726 (2021: €4.020.916).
+The amount of deposits placed by shareholders with significant influence includes deposits from Ancoria Insurance Public Ltd (indirect shareholder with significant influence) in the amount of €6.732.224 (2022: €4.928.726).

-In addition to loans and advances, there were contingent liabilities and commitments in respect of members of the Board of Directors and their connected persons, mainly in the form of guarantees and commitments to lend amounting to €20.000 (2021: €20.000).
+In addition to loans and advances, there were contingent liabilities and commitments in respect of members of the Board of Directors and their connected persons, mainly in the form of guarantees and commitments to lend amounting to €40.000 (2022: €20.000).

-During 2022, the Bank recognised a total income amounting to €16.560 (2021: €16.560) as a result of a use of space agreement with Ancoria Insurance Public Ltd. This amount is shown under 'Other income' line
+During 2023, the Bank recognised a total income amounting to €6.900 (2022: €16.560) as a result of a use of space agreement with Ancoria Insurance Public Ltd. This amount is shown under 'Other income' line.